webinadvance/BlazorCms/BlazorApp2/BlazorApp2/repomix-instruction.md

 - Write simple and clean code, prioritize readability and maintainability.
 - Avoid unnecessary complexity, keep it concise and straightforward.
-- Keep the output super minimal and concise.
+- Super minimal and as less as possible modifications
-- in Output, generate PowerShell script for automating modifications to the code.

 # Project Stack